-Grand Rapids Theological Seminary offers nearly 30 courses for graduate credit through distance education.
-There are two specific types of distance education courses available at GRTS: On-line and Independent Enrollment.
-Both types of courses can be completed by qualified students on a non-degree basis or applied to a particular degree program.
-The first type of course, the on-line courses, are developed and facilitated by the faculty of the seminary.
-This style course typically enrolls 12-14 students at a time and includes required reading, guided on-line discussion with peers and the course facilitator, papers and/or projects, and in some cases, exams.
-The on-line courses are available fall, spring and summer semesters and track with the traditional 15-week rotation.
+Grand Rapids Theological Seminary offers over 25 courses for graduate credit through online distance education.
+These courses can be completed on a non-degree basis or applied to a particular degree program.
+The on-line courses are developed and taught by the faculty of the seminary.
+Enrollment levels in these courses vary, but are capped at 12-16 students.
+The courses include required readings, mini-lectures, peer learning through facilitated on-line discussion, papers and/or projects, and in some cases, exams.
+The on-line courses are available fall, spring and summer semesters and generally track with the traditional 15-week rotation.